 Undergraduate students who are not admitted to the University of La Verne may enroll as part-time students as guests.
 Semester Guest students may enroll in a maximum of 11 semester hours at the University of La Verne.
-Term Guest students may enroll in a maximum of 4 semester hours over two terms at the University of La Verne.
+Guest students may enroll in a maximum of 4 semester hours over two terms at the University of La Verne.
 Students who desire to go beyond the 11 total semester hours for a semester or 4 semester hours over two terms must request an exception from the Office of the Registrar.
+A non-degree seeking application must be completed: https://admissions.laverne.edu/register/nondegreeapp.